 Considerations and Limitations

-This section lists considerations and known limitations in Veeam Data Cloud for Microsoft 365.
+This section lists considerations, known limitations and best practices in Veeam Data Cloud for Microsoft 365.

 Supported Microsoft Organizations

-Veeam Data Cloud for Microsoft 365 supports the following Microsoft Exchange and Microsoft SharePoint organization versions:
+Veeam Data Cloud for Microsoft 365 supports the following Microsoft Exchange Online and Microsoft SharePoint Online organization versions:

 • Microsoft 365 Exchange Online